DSXiangLi/DecryptPrompt/README.md

 - IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?
 - Can Large Language Models Infer Causation from Correlation?
 - Holistic Evaluation of Language Model
+- Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond

 ### Tunning Free Prompt
 - GPT2: Language Models are Unsupervised Multitask Learners